Harbord Collegiate Institute: Demographics

 From the 1920s to the 1950s, about 90% of the student body was Jewish.
 Today, the student body largely consists of students of Korean and Portuguese descent, which is representative of the surrounding neighbourhoods.
 Many of the clubs at Harbord are reflective of the ethnic groups present.
 The Harbord language program offers courses in Spanish, French, Portuguese and German.

 Harbord has three French programs: Immersion, Extended and Core French.
 These classes offer students an opportunity to become bilingual in Canada's official languages.
-There is a French Club within Harbord.
-Harbord also has a full ESL (English as a Second Language) program which helps all students new to Canada to learn English.
+Harbord also has a full ESL (English as a Second Language) program which helps students new to Canada to learn English.

 Clubs

 The Student Activity Council, or SAC, is one of the largest student-run organisation at Harbord Collegiate Institute.
 TigerTalk is Harbord's official newspaper.
 It covers topics related to the school as well as a variety of other topics.
-It has won multiple awards from the Toronto Star's high school newspaper competition.
+It has won awards from the Toronto Star's high school newspaper competition.

-The Harbord Athletic Council (HAC), is a club at Harbord that organises most athletic events, such as the annual Athletic Banquet and intramural games.
-The Harbord Debating Society is a place to enhance students’ political awareness as well as their oratorical skills.
-Each year, students participate in tournaments, such as the Ontario Model Parliament and the Southern Ontario Model United Nations Assembly.
-The Empowered Student Partnership is a new club at Harbord that works with the TDSB, the Toronto Police Service and the Toronto Catholic District School Board to make the school and the community a safer and better place.
-They work towards minimizing violence, drug use, graffiti, guns and racism.

-The Key Club is an international student-led organisation which provides its members with opportunities to provide service, build character and develop leadership."
-Members of Harbord C.I.'s Key Club have volunteered for Epilepsy Toronto, the Canadian Cancer Society, The Liver Foundation, the Heart & Stroke Foundation, Canadian National Institute for the Blind (CNIB), the Scotiabank Waterfront Marathon and many other non-profit organisations.
+The Key Club is an international student-led organisation which aims to provide its members with opportunities to provide service, build character, thrive and develop leadership."

 The Business Club gather at lunch and/or after school to learn about business topics.
 They participate in business competitions including DECA and JA Titan.
 The "Tiger Techs" are Harbord's robotics team.
 They participate as team 919 in the FIRST Robotics Competition.